Encompass Health (EHC)

 6. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
+A company’s long-term performance is an indicator of its overall quality.
 Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Over the last five years, Encompass Health grew its sales at a mediocre 4.7% compounded annual growth rate.
-This was below our standard for the healthcare sector and is a tough starting point for our analysis.
+Regrettably, Encompass Health’s sales grew at a mediocre 5% compounded annual growth rate over the last five years.
+This was below our standard for the healthcare sector and is a rough starting point for our analysis.

 Encompass Health Quarterly Revenue

-Encompass Health also reports same-store sales, which show how much revenue its established locations generate.
-Over the last two years, Encompass Health’s same-store sales averaged 5.2% year-on-year growth.
+We can dig further into the company’s revenue dynamics by analyzing its same-store sales, which show how much revenue its established locations generate.
+Over the last two years, Encompass Health’s same-store sales averaged 4.9% year-on-year growth.
 Because this number is lower than its revenue growth, we can see the opening of new locations is boosting the company’s top-line performance.
 Encompass Health Same-Store Sales Growth

-Looking ahead, sell-side analysts expect revenue to grow 9.1% over the next 12 months, a slight deceleration versus the last two years.
-Still, this projection is admirable and implies the market is forecasting success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 8.6% over the next 12 months, a slight deceleration versus the last two years.
+Still, this projection is noteworthy and indicates the market is baking in success for its products and services.

-Encompass Health’s operating margin has been trending up over the last 12 months and averaged 17.3% over the last five years.
+Encompass Health’s adjusted operating margin has been trending up over the last 12 months and averaged 17.2% over the last five years.
 Its solid profitability for a healthcare business shows it’s an efficient company that manages its expenses effectively.

-Analyzing the trend in its profitability, Encompass Health’s operating margin of 17.7% for the trailing 12 months may be around the same as five years ago, but it has increased by 2 percentage points over the last two years.
+Analyzing the trend in its profitability, Encompass Health’s adjusted operating margin of 17.2% for the trailing 12 months may be around the same as five years ago, but it has increased by 1.8 percentage points over the last two years.

 8. Earnings Per Share